opencv/opencv/modules/core/doc/operations_on_arrays.rst

             * **CV_SORT_DESCENDING** Each matrix row is sorted in the descending order.
 This flag and the previous one are also mutually exclusive.

 The function ``sort`` sorts each matrix row or each matrix column in ascending or descending order.
+So you should pass two operation flags to get desirable behaviour.
 If you want to sort matrix rows or columns lexicographically, you can use STL ``std::sort`` generic function with the proper comparison predicate.

 See Also:
 :func:`sortIdx`,